How To Patent An Idea: What You Need To Know About the Patent Application Process

 Patenting isn’t cheap.
 The type of application – design or utility – will largely determine the cost.

-For design patents, expect the initial filing to cost around $1,250 to $1,500.
+For design patent costs, expect the initial filing to range from $1,250 to $1,500.
 Typically, a design application has a smoother path to an allowance so the total costs will range from $2,000 to $3,000 if there are no rejections.

-For utility patents, expect a fight with the USPTO.
+For utility patent costs, expect a long and expensive fight with the USPTO.
 Initial filing costs for a utility nonprovisional application will range from $7,500 to $18,000.
 Ongoing costs can easily amount to an additional $6,000 to $20,000.

 If you are considering utility patent protection, it would be practical to budget for the initial filing and two Office Actions.
 Ask us for a quote on what this would look like for your invention.

-What information do you need to patent your idea?
+What information do we need to file a utility patent app?

 Though a prototype is unnecessary, you need to be able to describe your idea with words and any drawings so that others skilled in this field will be able to practice your invention.
 That means that your idea cannot be a nebulous combination of different components that you do not know how to put together.